 As mentioned in section 4.1, there is an increasing amount of literature providing evidence for autophagy modulation by hard NPs.97 As a leading example, several research groups have shown alterations in autophagic activity upon treatment with different types of Au NPs.
 Ma et al. demonstrated an Au NP-mediated mTOR-independent accumulation of autophagosomes owing to a blockage of autophagosome degradation.
 The lysosomal impairment elicited by these gold particles, demonstrated by lysosomal enlargement and alkalinization, probably accounts for this blockage.
 Interestingly, in line with the observed size-dependent uptake, larger particles (50nm) were more potent autophagy flux disruptors compared to their smaller equivalents (10 and 25nm).
 Next to size preliminary results further uncovered a potential charge-dependent autophagy response with more autophagosome accumulation upon treatment with positively charged NP compared to equally sized negative ones.98

 The ability of Au NPs decorated with Simian Virus 40 (SV40) peptides to modulate autophagy was proven to be dependent on their potential to block nucleocytoplasmic shuttling.
-As for cells treated with NPs incapable of blocking this transfer, no indication of autophagy was observed.99 FBS-coated Au NPs generated significant signs of oxidative stress in human lung fibroblasts, a probable cause of the simultaneously observed autophagosome accumulation.100 Oxidative stress was also detected in oral cancer cells in the presence of iron core-gold shell particles (Fe@Au), although this was not the primary cause of NP toxicity.
+As for cells treated with NPs incapable of blocking this transfer, no indication of autophagy was observed.99 Several groups reported on autophagy stimulation triggered by oxidative stress induced by the NPs.
+FBS-coated Au NPs generated significant signs of oxidative stress in human lung fibroblasts, a probable cause of the simultaneously observed autophagosome accumulation.100 Oxidative stress was also detected in oral cancer cells in the presence of iron core-gold shell particles (Fe@Au), although this was not the primary cause of NP toxicity.
 Notably, these particles provoked different levels of autophagy in cancerous and benign cells which further led to the hypothesis that the concurrently observed selective growth inhibition is caused by a different reaction of the cancerous and healthy mitochondria toward the induced stress.11a NPs of comparable composition, i.e. gold-coated iron oxide NPs, activated autophagy in multiple cell types.
 Moreover, upon conjugation to anti-EGFR antibodies, autophagy upregulation by these particles was successfully limited to EGFR positive cells.101

 4.2.2.
 Iron oxide nanoparticles